Waseth/R-and-A-LEGACIES/README.md

 - **Job Opportunities section** — created:
   - A **card view** (visible on mobile)
   - A **responsive table** (visible from medium devices and up) using `@media` queries
+- **Application section** - I ensured it scales and sits properly across all screen sizes
+- **Footer section** - I really did not do much here,I just applied the necessary styles to the footer links

+Today I learnt:

+- **Using CSS media queries and breakpoints to implement mobile-first responsive web design**
+- **Using CSS flexbox to build fluid and dynamic layouts**
+- **Creating wireframes to determine the layout  of a web page at various breakpoints**

 ### Challenge Faced